Vietnam’s Residential Property Market Analysis 2025

 Housing Market Snapshot

-In Hanoi, the country's capital city, the average price of apartments continued to rise strongly by 10.1% (5.9% inflation-adjusted) to US$2,210 per square meter (sqm) in Q1 2024 from a year earlier, following a year-on-year increase of 16.1% in Q1 2023, based on figures released by JLL Vietnam.
+In Hanoi, the country's capital city, the average price of apartments rose by a whopping 22.3% (19.1% inflation-adjusted) to US$2,547 per square meter (sqm) in Q3 2024 from a year earlier, more than double the year-on-year increase of 9.5% recorded in Q3 2023, based on figures released by JLL Vietnam.

-Quarter-on-quarter, apartment prices in the HCMC were up by 1.5% (0.4% inflation-adjusted) during the latest quarter.
+Quarterly, apartment prices in HCMC were down by 1.4% (-2.2% inflation-adjusted) during the latest quarter.

 Vietnam's house price annual change

-Vietnam opened up to foreigners nine years ago.
+Vietnam opened up to foreigners a decade ago.
 Foreign residents in Vietnam are now permitted to purchase dwelling houses and can own the house but not the land on which it is built.
 Despite this development, many potential foreign homebuyers are still discouraged from investing in Vietnam because of its inconsistent laws and complex regulatory framework, especially for foreigners looking to buy property in the country.

-Residential property demand in Vietnam, particularly in Hanoi and HCMC, is noticeably improving again, amidst declining interest rates and robust overall economic growth.
+Residential property demand in Vietnam remains strong, amidst declining interest rates, strong foreign investments, and robust overall economic growth.

 In Hanoi: